timoerlemans/polygloty/README.md

 # Polygloty
-A tiny i18n (internationalization) script that's written in JavaScript and doesn't have any dependencies.
+A tiny i18n (internationalization) script that's written in vanilla JavaScript and doesn't have any dependencies.

 ## Usage